Zimbra/zm-web-client/WebRoot/adminhelp/OS/txt/readme_source.txt

        127.0.0.1        localhost.localdomain localhost

-- Add these directories to your /etc/ld.so.conf files:
+- Add these directories to your /etc/ld.so.conf file:

        /opt/zimbra/lib
        /opt/zimbra/sleepycat/lib